Corionis/ELS/artifacts/document/comm.md

 ## Parameter Handling
 ### Authorization
-The publisher and subscriber automatically perform a complex "handshake" when a new connection is initiating.
-It includes comparing library keys.
+The publisher and subscriber automatically perform a complex "handshake" when a new connection is initiated.
+That includes comparing library keys and other things.
 So no real "login" is required.

 However, to access more sensitive commands **ON THE PUBLISHER** an Authorized mode is used.
 Using the command "auth [password]"